thofisch/doc-api/docs/representations.md

 - **DO** add an indicator of the size of the collection
 - **DO** keep collections homogeneous by include only the homogeneous aspects of its member resources.

-> **TIP**
+!!! tip
-> Although the size of the collection is useful for building user interfaces, avoid computing the exact size of the collection.
+    Although the size of the collection is useful for building user interfaces, avoid computing the exact size of the collection.
 It may be expensive to compute, volatile, or even confidential.
 Providing a hint is usually good enough.

 <!-- TODO -->